-Lucius Bobikiewicz is a trainer for distributed agile teams at SpreadScrum.com.
-He managed globally dispersed teams with members from Ukraine, Israel, UK, Russia and Indonesia – with online spreadsheets.
+LUCIUS BOBIKIEWICZ is a trainer for distributed agile teams at SpreadScrum.com in Berlin, Germany.
+He has managed globally dispersed teams – with members from Indonesia, Israel, Russia, Ukraine, and the United Kingdom – using just online spreadsheets.

 - Provide a working environment where people feel safe to ask questions and be themselves.

 - Be supportive and help people to work together.

 - Take the time to get to know your colleagues.
 Be interested in them.

 - Don’t wait for the technology.
 Start today and experiment.
 Grow the tools into the team.

 Lisette: Great!
 We’re live!
 Welcome everybody to this remote interview.
 My name is Lisette and I’m interviewing people and companies doing great things remotely.
 And today, I’m super excited because I have Lucius Bobikiewicz on the line.
 Woohoo!
 Lucius, you’re in Hala, Germany, and let me just say really quickly, for anybody that has questions throughout the interview, please tweet them to #remoteinterview, and we’ll get those questions answered.